schuerik/uberdot/docs/sphinx/source/usage/tips.rst

 =======================

-If you use encrypted dotfiles you should really set the password in your ``dotmanager.ini`` config.
-Otherwise you will have to type it in literally everytime that you execute Dotmanager because Dotmanager will never know if the file changed until it decrypted it.
+If you use encrypted dotfiles you should really set the password in your ``uberdot.ini`` config.
+Otherwise you will have to type it in literally everytime that you execute uberdot because uberdot will never know if the file changed until it decrypted it.

-Create aliases for Dotmanager
+Create aliases for uberdot
 =============================

-You should create aliases for Dotmanager in your favourite shell so you can access it from everywhere.
+You should create aliases for uberdot in your favourite shell so you can access it from everywhere.
 For example:

 .. code:: bash

-   alias dot = ~/repos/dotmanager/dotmgr.py
+   alias dot = ~/repos/uberdot/udot.py
-   alias dup = ~/repos/dotmanager/dotmgr.py -i  # Update profiles
+   alias dup = ~/repos/uberdot/udot.py -i  # Update profiles
-   alias drm = ~/repos/dotmanager/dotmgr.py -u  # Remove profiles
+   alias drm = ~/repos/uberdot/udot.py -u  # Remove profiles
-   alias dls = ~/repos/dotmanager/dotmgr.py -s  # List installed profiles
+   alias dls = ~/repos/uberdot/udot.py -s  # List installed profiles

 Organizing profiles